Suwannee is on the Florida Gulf Coast near the mouth of the famous Suwannee River.

-The modern day town of Suwannee is an unincorporated place located about 65 miles west of Gainesville.
+The modern day town of Suwannee is an unincorporated place located 65 miles west of Gainesville.
 It has a population of about 300.

-It is at the end of SE County Road 349, a lonely two lane road that travels through the country side and crosses through the Yellow Jacket Conservation area and the Lower Suwannee National Wildlife Refuge.
+It is at the end of SE County Road 349, a lonely two lane road that travels through the countryside and crosses through the Yellow Jacket Conservation area and the Lower Suwannee National Wildlife Refuge.

 The native trees were cut down long ago, but reforestation efforts are under way, especially in the refuges and conservation area.

-Suwannee is laced with man made canals that tie into the Suwannee River and provide access to the excellent fishing waters in the river and the nearby Gulf of Mexico.
+Suwannee is laced with man-made canals that tie into the Suwannee River and provide access to the excellent fishing waters in the river and the nearby Gulf of Mexico.